H-Studio logo

 02

-Six-axis technical triage in 48 hours
+Six-axis technical triage

 Security exposure, deployability, data integrity, code quality, infrastructure state, team-handover viability.
 Each axis gets a short written read plus a confidence note.
 The point is to surface what you actually have, not to score it.